-Working in the space between the digital and the physical, Duffy conjures entities into existence via code-based processes and digital fabrication.
-These entities fuse the aesthetics of digital devices with organic and semi-organic forms, using natural elements as metaphor for the human body and it’s fluidity.
+Working in the space between the digital and the physical, KT Duffy conjures entities into existence via code-based processes and digital fabrication.
+These entities fuse the aesthetics of digital devices with organic forms to speculate on a future modality where no entity is bound to a singular reality, expression, or substance.
 Drawing from an expansive and obsessively created “library” of code snippets and cad/cam forms, Duffy creates pieces that evolve and inherit attributes from each other.
 These entities can stand as singular organisms or be displayed as part of a larger gaggle.

 Duffy’s social practice strives to demystify coding and technology for creatives, with a focus on creatives underrepresented in tech-based or STEAM careers.
-Duffy strongly believes in the medium’s capacity for negotiating power, promotion of alternative narratives, and identity construction.
-Their focus is on cultivating spaces for accessible conversations where knowledge can be shared outside of a hierarchical structure.
+Duffy strongly believes in the medium’s capacity for promotion of alternative narratives and cultivating spaces for accessible conversations where knowledge can be shared and developed outside of hierarchical structures.